 MD 510, Teaching and Learning Center Medical Education Elective The word "doctor" is derived from the Latin docere, which means "to teach."
 Indeed, the role of physicians as care providers is deeply intertwined with their role as teachers - of patients, of students, and of peers.
 The goal of this rotation is to introduce medical students to their role as teachers and better prepare them for this role before they begin residency.
 It makes use of didactic lectures, observations, group exercises, and teaching activities to facilitate the development of knowledge, skills, and attitudes necessary to help students develop their experience and identity as teachers as they transition from medical school into residency.
 The objectives are (1) to develop specific skills that will allow students to teach more effectively in the various clinical and classroom scenarios (work rounds, grand rounds, physical diagnosis rounds, operating room, morning report, noon conference) that they will experience during residency; (2) to observe and learn from role models in the field of medical education and describe the characteristics of effective teachers; (3) to describe the current state of medical education, with a focus on educational theory and evidence derived from the medical education literation; (4) to explore how students can integrate their roles as clinician and educator regardless of career goals; and (5) to develop the attitudes that place a strong emphasis on the value of medical education.
 Assessment is built into the elective through self-reflection and verbal and written feedback from peers and faculty.
 These include homework assignments or feedback in group exercises and teaching activities.
 Students are also asked to self-assess their previous knowledge of and exposure to each of the topics described in the course.
 All students complete a set of objective structured teaching encounters (OSTEs) at the end of the course, directly observed by faculty facilitators.
 Maximum of twelve students for two weeks.
-Directors: J. Hafler, G. Connors

-MD 600, Family Medicine Elective, Middlesex Hospital This elective exposes students to the wide variety of clinical situations encountered in a national model, community-based family medicine residency program.
-In offices in Middletown, Portland, and East Hampton, students see and examine patients, present their findings and differential diagnosis, develop a plan of investigation and management with their supervisor, and explain the plan to their patients.
+Directors: J. Hafler, G. Connors diagnosis, develop a plan of investigation and management with their supervisor, and explain the plan to their patients.
 Students manage and document care using electronic health records.
 In Middlesex Hospital, students are members of the team on the family medicine inpatient service, which provides medical, pediatric, newborn, maternity, and consultative care.
 Formal teaching activities include both didactic and interactive sessions, daily bedside teaching rounds, several weekly conference series, and weekly three-hour hands-on seminars.
 All three offices are equipped with facilities for minor surgery, casting, colposcopy, spirometry, audiometry, complete vision screening, electrocardiograms, various cultures, and rapid, enzyme-based diagnostic tests.
 Patients are from all walks of life and all ages and seek medical care for a wide variety of acute and chronic conditions.
 The emphasis is on continuity in ambulatory, nursing home, and hospital care.
 One student every four weeks.
 Director: M. Cardona